cem766/pagination/README.md

 # Pagination
-This class written for building advanced and beautiful pagination output.
+This class has written for building advanced and beautiful pagination output.
 You can easily build your structure with just 2 lines.

 For Example:
 ```php